-For some reason, I’ve always been secretive and haven’t shared my life or work, but things changed.
+For some reason, I’ve always been secretive and haven’t shared my life or work, but things change.

 So to tell the whole story and to tell it properly, lets skip back to my childhood/youth for a moment.